-In partnership with the Ugandan NGO, Literacy and Adult Basic Education (LABE), this project enhances teachers’ skills in the use of mother tongue in early literacy and numeracy, and the consequent transition to English, to improve primary school retention in Northern Uganda.
-Reaching over 10,000 students and 800 adults, the project supports national teacher training curriculum around local language teaching.
+In partnership with the Ugandan NGO, Literacy and Adult Basic Education (LABE), this project enhanced teachers’ skills in the use of mother tongue in early literacy and numeracy, and the consequent transition to English, to improve primary school retention in Northern Uganda.
+Reaching over 10,000 students and 800 adults, the project supported national teacher training curriculum around local language teaching.

 Protection and Education of Street Children

 In partnership with the Ugandan NGO, Child Restoration Outreach, this project worked with 13,000 street and non-street children in the Eastern region to improve attitudes towards, and support for, street children, and provide them with quality education.

 This project aims to improve the accessibility, quality and relevance of secondary education in eight schools in Northern Uganda, especially for girls.
 The project supports secondary School Mothers to act as mentors and advocates for 1,500 female students.
 The project also works to enhance the quality of the teaching and learning environments, and integrate relevant business and life skills to support the transition to employment or further study.

 School Mothers are locally nominated women who act as role models for girls in areas where there are few female teachers, as well as acting as advocates for girls’ education with parents, the community, teachers and local authorities.
 Currently, 42 School Mothers provide 17,000 girls with the support necessary to encourage them to stay in school and transition successfully to secondary education.

 Schools in Uganda have few learning resources, making it very difficult to provide opportunities for study and promote learning and literacy.
 This project supports the establishment of 100 school libraries with trained librarians for 80,000 children in disadvantaged primary schools.